cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 FW can start the timer or PWM generation via the steps below.

 - When the External input/stimulus ext_sig_i is provided by the APB_GPIO.
-- START bitfield in the REG_TIM[0-3]_CMD is set to '1'and STOP bitfield in the REG_TIM[0-3]_CMD is set to '0', then all the timer and its sub modules are made active.
+- START bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '1'and STOP bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) is set to '0', then all the timer and its sub modules are made active.

 This input signal is processed by the APB ADVANCED TIMER according to the CSR configurations.
-Use the T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER to read the values of the counter for each timer.
+Use the Tx_COUNTER bitfields in the respective REG_TIMx_COUNTER CSR (where x = 0 to 3 for Timer0 to Timer3) to read the values of the counter for each timer.
-According to the CSR configurations, APB ADVANCED TIMER has 4 Timer modules, and a maximum of four independent 4-bit PWM outputs are generated, which are parsed to the I/O MUX.
+According to the CSR configurations, APB ADVANCED TIMER has 4 Timer modules, and a maximum of four independent 4-bit PWM outputs are generated, which are passed to the I/O MUX.

 Stop the Timer: